 Anime and Manga

-- In the first Ranma movie, our hero encounters a giant (and I do mean giant) man.
+- In the first Ranma ˝ movie, our hero encounters a giant (And we do mean giant) man.
 All that fat makes him feel no pain from kicks or punches.

-- Parodied with D¨ Tiān-Fēng from the spin-off Souten No Ken.
-Knowing that Li˙ Zōng-Wǔ (an Hokuto Ryuu Ken practitioner) is after his head, he decided to defend himself from his pressure point attacks by procuring a Pressure Point Defense Suit, that not only defends his pressure points but electrocutes anyone trying to hit them.
-When he finally found him on a ship, Li˙ Zōng-Wǔ simply kicked him in the ocean with his rubber-soled boots.
+- Parodied with Dù Tiān-Fēng from the spin-off Fist of the Blue Sky.
+Knowing that Liú Zōng-Wǔ (an Hokuto Ryuu Ken practitioner) is after his head, he decided to defend himself from his pressure point attacks by procuring a Pressure Point Defense Suit, that not only defends his pressure points but electrocutes anyone trying to hit them.
+When he finally found him on a ship, Liú Zōng-Wǔ simply kicked him in the ocean with his rubber-soled boots.

 - Good luck countering something with split second in Magic: The Gathering; you can't respond to it.
 Or something uncounterable, for that matter.
 Once in play, we have several other options, including:

-- Indestructable.
+- Indestructible.
 This does not stop zero-toughness and other state-based effects.

 - Protection from X. Whatever X is, they can't be damaged, enchanted, equipped, blocked, or targeted by it, leading to the abbreviation DEBT.
 There are still ways to destroy them, like with global spells.
 Even then, you can simply change its type from (say) land creature to land to avoid this.
 Or return it to your hand with another spell.